-“Cash Me Outside” Girl Is Making An Unbelievable Amount Of Money!
+‘Cash Me Outside’ Girl Is Making An Unbelievable Amount Of Money

 The “Cash Me Outside” girl is reportedly set to be worth a million dollars!
 Yes, you read that right.
-14-year old Danielle Bregoli, who became an overnight sensation after appearing in The Dr. Phil Show and coining the popular phrase “Cash me outside howbow dah” (translated to english as “Catch me outside, how about that?”) is apparently cashing in on her fame.
-Danielle now has over 8 million followers on Instagram and she’s been doing quite a few product endorsements.
+14-year old Danielle Bregoli, who became an overnight sensation after appearing on The Dr. Phil Show and coining the popular phrase “Cash me outside howbow dah” (which means “Catch me outside, how about that?”) is apparently cashing in on her fame.
+Danielle now has over 8 million followers on Instagram, and she’s been doing quite a few product endorsements.

 A post shared by Danielle Bregoli (@bhadbhabie) on